-Leaves, like plants, are complex things, each with their own set of characteristics.
+Leaves, like plants, are complex things, each with its own set of characteristics.
 Some are actually horrible for compost.
-For example, oak leaves tend to make things way too acidic and take a long time to break down (as do waxy leaves), or the leaves from black walnut and eucalyptus actually contain a natural herbicide that stop seeds from germinating.
+For example, oak leaves tend to make things way too acidic and take a long time to break down (as do waxy leaves), or the leaves from black walnut and eucalyptus actually contain a natural herbicide that stops seeds from germinating.
 A good leaf for composting has high nitrogen and calcium levels but low lignin levels, as this ratio breaks down faster.
-Some top options are maple, elm, ash, poplar, willow and fruit trees.
+Some top options are maple, elm, ash, poplar, willow, and fruit trees.

 Step 2: Cut Them to Pieces

 Now, scissors are an option in this endeavor, but there are easier ways.
 A shredder would be the first and obvious choice, and this can be gotten in combination leaf blowers/shredders.
-The lawn mower is a viable option, and it works really well if the leaves are raked into row.
+A lawnmower is a viable option, and it works really well if the leaves are raked into rows.
 Just run over them a few times with the mower.
 The slightly more insane way is to put the leaves in a garbage can and use a weed whacker to rip them apart.
 Eye protection is strongly suggested for all methods.

 Step 3: Add the Fire (Not Literally!)